2022

 Schöttl, Jakob; Seitz, Michael J; Köster, Gerta

-Investigating Passengers' Seating Behavior in Suburban Trains Inproceedings
+Investigating Passengers' Seating Behavior in Suburban Trains Proceedings Article

 In: Hamdar, Samer H (Ed.): Traffic and Granular Flow '17, pp. 405–413, Springer International Publishing, Cham, 2019, ISBN: 978-3-030-11440-4.